aadityasai37/lynis-sdk/documentation/01-leenus-structure.md

 plugins/*
 (Scripts) Any plugins that are available

-### Lynis SDK
+### Leenus SDK

-lynis-devkit
+leenus-devkit
-(Binary) Tool to perform a wide range of tests on the Lynis source.
+(Binary) Tool to perform a wide range of tests on the Leenus source.

 LICENSE.MD
 (Text) The GPLv3 license